cherishh/drizzle-demo/README.md

 # Demo
-this is a test app for nextjs 15, RSC, drizzle, neon, oauth, etc.
+this is a test app for nextjs 15, RSC, drizzle, neon, oauth, etc. a minimal saas framework putting all modern features together.

 ## todo
 - [x] add drizzle